Section Four - Payment Terms and Structures

 Invoice and Payment Due Dates

-• Example: The client shall remit payment within 2 days.
+Question: The Client shall remit payment within number of days.

 Handling Additional Costs